FINRA and 17a-4 Cloud Storage:

 And according to Amazon, they have their Vault Lock which apparently allows you to easily deploy and enforce compliance controls on individual Glacier vaults via a lockable policy.
 Once locked, the Vault Lock policy becomes immutable, and Glacier will enforce the prescribed controls to help achieve your compliance objectives.
 But they add that Amazon Web services is not a FINRA designated third party (D3P) and advises customers to select a proper provider and include this information in their notification to their “Designated Examining Authority (DEA)” when using Amazon for electronic records storage archiving.

 Same with Google’s cloud storage.
-For compliance, they have added its bucket lock feature, yet Google states clearly – if you read further on this feature: Google Cloud Storage, when properly configured and used with the Bucket Lock feature, MAY help users address U.S. record retention regulations, such as: SEC Rule 17a-4, and when following this link in the same article:
+For compliance, they have added its bucket lock feature, yet Google states clearly – if you read further on this feature: Google Cloud Storage, when properly configured and used with the Bucket Lock feature, MAY help users address U.S. record retention regulations, such as: SEC Rule 17a-4, but in the article here:

 The FINRA Rule 17a-4 Check List for Compliance